mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

   - `tag` is the version of the docker image
 :::

+* **Repository URL** (*optional*): the URL to the repository hosting the microservice code.
+The user will be able to easily clone the repository from the service detail page later.

 * **Description** (*optional*): this is the description of your microservice.

 ![service-docker-image](img/service-docker-image.png)